Quezon Avenue: Motorcycle lanes

-In 2012, the MMDA instituted motorcycle lanes in the avenue.
-The lanes are painted blue and are meant exclusively for the use of motorcycle riders.
-This comes after the successful use of the "blue lanes" on EDSA, Commonwealth Avenue, and Macapagal Boulevard, although the blue lane on EDSA is not exclusive to motorcycles.
+In 2012, the MMDA instituted motorcycle lanes on the avenue.
+The lanes are painted blue and are meant exclusively for motorcycle riders.
+This comes after the effectiveness of the "blue lanes" on EDSA, Commonwealth Avenue, and Macapagal Boulevard, although the blue lane on EDSA is not exclusive to motorcycles.

+Elevated expressway

+Initially suggested in 1993 as part of a study conducted by the Japan International Cooperation Agency, the intended elevated R-7 Expressway will traverse above the existing roads, linking the Metro Manila Skyway to Commonwealth Avenue.

+Planned busway system (Bus Rapid Transit)

+In 2017, the World Bank granted a loan for building a bus rapid transit line along Quezon Avenue, but this project was put on hold in 2022.
+In 2025, Secretary of Transportation Vince Dizon announced that Quezon Avenue and España Boulevard will be equipped with their own busway system.